 If you are interested in being a foster parent or adopting a waiting child from foster care please contact the Department of Social Services in your town to get started in making a positive impact in the life of a child today.
 You can start searching for children in the foster care system here at adoptuskids.org.

 Another great organization that is called to provide foster care services to temporary orphans is 4kids of south florida.
-If you would like more information about 4kids go to 4kidsofsfl.org and help provide hope for kids in crisis.
+If you would like more information about 4kids go to www.4kids.us and help provide hope for kids in crisis.